 I place the keyword phrase in my title, on the top of my writing page, in the meta description for the post, and the meta keywords so that it reminds me to use it in everything I am about to do with my story.

 4. Free write!

-Noe it’s time to sit and write everything that pops into my mind on my chosen subject without worrying about structure, grammar, spelling, or that it makes any sense.
+Now it’s time to sit and write everything that pops into my mind on my chosen subject without worrying about structure, grammar, spelling, or whether it makes any sense.
 I write until I have nothing more to say on the subject.

 5. Let the post sit.

-Once I’m done free-writing I let my story sit and go do something else.
+Once I’m done free-writing, I let my story sit and go do something else.
 The longer you let your story sit, the easier it is to correct and weave your free-write into a cohesive story.
-Sometimes as a blogger you don’t have much time before publication, so free-write then take a break and go do something creative like gardening, painting, or exercise outdoors to clear your mind before you sit back down to edit and pull your story together.
+Sometimes as a blogger, you don’t have much time before publication, so free-write, then take a break and do something creative like gardening, painting, or exercising outdoors to clear your mind before sitting back down to edit and pull your story together.

 6. Structure the hell out of the post.

 Once I sit down to edit, I automatically eliminate the first paragraph (opening paragraphs are always garbage) then I make the second paragraph my opening paragraph.
 I make sure the opening sentence includes my chosen keyword phrase.

 Then I look at structuring the post itself.